easttimor/aws-incident-response/README.md

 Whether executed manually or by automating, this information may be used to develop incident response playbooks.
 These types of formalization activities promote a consistent, efficient, and effective response to security incidents.

-To-do:
-- [ ] more service coverage (particularly network and storage)
-- [ ] consistent mapping to ATT&CK
-- [ ] CloudWatch Metrics Filters - equivalent filters for existing EventBridge filters
-- [ ] more language addressing the AWS Incident Response doc (June 2020) and Well Architected Lab
-- [ ] response playbooks?
-- [ ] bring VPC FlowLogs or any other log source in scope?

 Table of Contents
 =================